-This project requires a little more elbow grease, but is nothing too crazy difficult and looks fantastic.
+This project requires a little more elbow grease, but it is nothing too crazy difficult and looks fantastic.
 It could even make a great gift to a special friend or family member.

 To create the branch pieces, start by measuring and marking up your 18mm x 40mm timber plank.
-Cut out 14 lengths with the longest being 300mm and then decreasing in length in increments of 20mm each time.
+Cut out 14 lengths, with the longest being 300mm and then decreasing in length in increments of 20mm each time.

 Once you have the 14 lengths cut, drill a hole, slightly bigger than 1/2″, through the centre of each piece.